Liz Tells Frank What Happened In “Sweet Valley High”

 I mean, on a one-on-one basis these all seem like justifiable storylines for these characters.
 (Well, except for maybe the Steven/Tricia thing, which is just stupid.)
 They may even be vaguely representative of reality.
 But when you factor them all in together, the resounding message is that all that matters is your reputation.
 Put another way — ALL THAT MATTERS IS WHAT OTHER PEOPLE THINK OF YOU.
 Which is an awfully insidious message to be planting in the heads of pre-teen girls imagining what life will be like once they get boobs and boyfriends.

 Sweet Valley High‘s era of cultural relevance has since passed — now young women have Twilight and The Hunger Games to warp their young minds.
 But while I’ve been clear on greatly preferring the latter to the former, I gotta admit that even Twilight strikes me as a sign of improvement for the girls of today.
 I mean, the character of Bella may be trapped inside a ridiculous narrative meant to promote celibacy and Mormonism.
 But she doesn’t drive a sports car.

-Posted on July 19, 2011, in Books and tagged francine pascal, jessica wakefield was the worst, man I can't stop bringing up Twilight, sweet valley high, won't somebody please think of the children, young adult fiction.
+Posted on July 19, 2011, in All the Spoilers, Books and tagged francine pascal, jessica wakefield was the worst, man I can't stop bringing up Twilight, sweet valley high, won't somebody please think of the children, young adult fiction.
 Bookmark the permalink.
-1 Comment.
+3 Comments.